blue-button/implementation-guide/privacy.md

 As a practical matter, requiring that such requests be in writing may reduce errors and may serve as the covered entity’s record of the e-mail or Direct address to which the individual requested their information be sent.

-***3. If an individual requests a machine-readable consolidated CCD and the health care provider is able to readily furnish a copy in that format, must the provider furnish the copy of the CCD in this requested format?***
+***3. If an individual requests a machine-readable Consolidated CDA and the health care provider is able to readily furnish a copy in that format, must the provider furnish the copy of the data in this requested format?***

 Yes.
 The Privacy Rule requires covered entities (including health care providers) to provide access to the PHI in the form or format requested by the individual if it is readily producible in such form or format.
 See 45 C.F.R. § 164.524(c)(2).